Daniel-Peace/senior_project/autonomous-robot-triage.md

 1. **Publishing Reports** - Once a finalized report is created, the report is submitted to a HTTP server for review.

 ### Programmatic Implementation
 With the overall approach determined, we can now look to implement this with actual code.
-To do this, the tasks required to complete each step of the program loop, were broken up into separate scripts and programs, and connected using ROS's messaging system.
+To do this, the tasks required to complete each step of the program loop were broken up into separate scripts and programs, and connected using ROS's messaging system.
 The end result is the following structure:

 <img src="/senior_project/images/program_structure.png" alt="program-loop" style="border-radius: 10px;">